Simple Present Tense Verbs – English Grammar (Learn fast)

 Some of my students and business clients in Japan have trouble using English verbs in the simple present tense.
-I created this blog post as an easy guide to explain how we use verbs in the simple present form!
-Learn the grammar step by stepwith lots of natural examples.
+I created this blog post as an easy guide to explain how we use verbs in the simple present form.

 Simple present tense verbs in English.